sahibpreetsingh12/boatbox-1.x/data/nlu.md

 - I want to get car for delivery
 - from where can i buy new mobile phone
 - can you suggest me some grocery shopping places
+- can you play some music
+- play some music for me